davidlenz/pvtm/README.md

 <h2 align="center">PVTM Web Viewer</h2>

-For visualization of your results, you can run a [dash app](https://dash.plot.ly/) which allows you to explore detected topics in the browser interactively.
+For visualization of your results, one can run a [dash app](https://dash.plot.ly/) which allows to explore detected topics in the browser interactively.
 PVTM includes a web app build on dash to visualize results.

 ```python
 pvtm.start_webapp()
 ```
-You can see the link in the new CMD window:
+One can see the link in the new CMD window:

 <img src="img/running the dash app .png" width="600" height="400" />

-So you can view all results in your browser:
+And all results can be viewed in the browser:

 <img src="https://github.com/davidlenz/pvtm/blob/master/img/dash_app_demo.gif" />